praveensiddu/aws/bastion/README.md

 - systemctl restart haproxy
 - systemctl enable haproxy
 ### Configure TLS
-- Below instructions were derived from [here](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-centos-7)
+Below instructions were derived from [this documentation](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-centos-7)
-- Update **yourdomain** to point the bastion host public IP.
+- Update **yourdomain** to point the public IP of the host on which haproxy is running.
 If you don't have a domain [register a new one](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html)
-It is recommended to reserve an elastic IP in AWS and assign it to bastion host.
+It is recommended to an [elastic IP](https://console.aws.amazon.com/vpc/home?region=us-east-1#Addresses:) in AWS and assign it to haproxy host.
-- Get new certs in /etc/haproxy/certs
+- Follow the below steps to generate new certs in /etc/haproxy/certs
   - wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/get-cert-letsencrypt.sh
   - bash get-cert-letsencrypt.sh **yourdomain**
   - At the prompts enter the following